Plasma lamp: Limited life

 In the past, the life of the plasma lamps was limited by the magnetron used to generate the microwaves.
 Solid-state RF chips can be used and give long lives.
 However, using solid-state chips to generate RF is currently an order of magnitude more expensive than using a magnetron and so only appropriate for high-value lighting niches.
-It has recently been shown by Dipolar of Sweden to be possible to extend the life of magnetrons to over 40,000 hours, making low-cost plasma lamps possible.

 Heat and power

 The use of a high-dielectric waveguide allowed the sustaining of plasmas at much lower powers—down to 100 W in some instances.
 It also allowed the use of conventional gas-discharge lamp fill materials which removed the need to spin the bulb.
 The only issue with the ceramic waveguide was that much of the light generated by the plasma was trapped inside the opaque ceramic waveguide.

 High-efficiency plasma (HEP)

 High-efficiency plasma lighting is the class of plasma lamps that have system efficiencies of 90 lumens per watt or more.
 Lamps in this class are potentially the most energy-efficient light source for outdoor, commercial, and industrial lighting.
 This is due not only to their high system efficiency but also to the small light source they present enabling very high luminaire efficiency.

 Luminaire Efficacy Rating (LER) is the single figure of merit the National Electrical Manufacturers Association has defined to help address problems with lighting manufacturers' efficiency claims and is designed to allow robust comparison between lighting types.
 It is given by the product of luminaire efficiency (EFF) times total rated lamp output in lumens (TLL) times ballast factor (BF), divided by the input power in watts (IP):